 Public Interest Law

-Finney Law Firm’s public interest practice consists of two sides of the coin.
+Finney Law Firm’s public interest practice consists of two sides of the same coin.

 On the one hand, we are proud to bring our experience to the table to represent public entities in their performance of on behalf of the voters and taxpayers, using our years of experience to ensure a culture of accountability.

-On the other hand, we are able to effectively represent individuals and small businesses in their disputes with governmental actors, whether administrators, legislators and in the courts.
+On the other hand, we can effectively represent individuals and small businesses in their disputes with governmental actors, administrators, legislators, and in the courts.

 Government officials can cost your business precious time and money, whether through oppressive legislation, over-zealous or improper regulation, licensure challenges, or administrative enforcement actions.